-You can calculate a moving average in Chartio by using our Moving Average preset function in the Data Pipeline using an Add Column or Edit Column Pipeline step.
-In the event where you’d like to calculate a rolling sum (or moving sum), you can easily edit the Moving Average to multiply it by the selected period.
+You can calculate a moving average in Chartio by using our Moving Average pre-built formula in the Data Pipeline using an Add Column or Edit Column Pipeline step.
+In the event you’d like to calculate a rolling sum (or moving sum), you can easily edit the Moving Average to multiply it by the selected period.

-In the example below, we’re creating a chart that pulls the count of users per day.
-Here, we also want to include a column that calculates the rolling sum of the count of users in the last 7 days.
-This is different from a standard running total because it only includes the sum of the previous 7 rows of data.
+In the example below, we create a chart that pulls the count of users per day.
+Here, we also want to include a column that calculates the rolling sum of the count of users in the last seven days.
+This is different from a standard running total because it only includes the sum of the previous seven rows of data.

 To do this, follow the steps below: